Volunteer Day – Barrett’s Rim Invasive Removal at the “Jewel of the Gorge”

 Free Lodging available at the Arc’s Volunteer Headquarters.
 Please inquire when you register.

 Barrett’s Rim trail starts off taking you through a stretch of field full of beautiful native prairie grasses, which have been carefully maintained over the years.
-We will be working in the transition zone between the field and the forest before you Hike down into the gorge, removing bush honeysuckle and multi flora rose.
-These plants could easily move into the forest if left unchecked.
-Help us keep these invasive’s from encroaching the gorge and entering our fields!
+We will be working within this field on native prairie, removing the invasive woody shrub Autumn Olive.
+Help us keep this invasive species out of our meadow, and let it serve as a healthy ecosystem for all the wildlife that rely on it.
 Lunch will be provided!

 Lunch is on us!